ClaraVnk/openstack-toolbox/README.md

 ### Disclaimer

 These toolbox is configured to match Infomaniak's Public Cloud costs (euros and CHF).
-Iy fou want, you can reconfigure it to mach your provider's costs.
+If you want, you can reconfigure it to mach your provider's costs.

 <!-- GETTING STARTED -->
 ## Getting started